-6.3.1 Shared-Lanes
+6.3.1 Shared Lanes

-Shared-lanes are the most common bicycle accommodations since bicycles may operate on all roadways except where prohibited by ORC Section 4511.051.
-Shared-lanes may be identified with signage and markings or be left unmarked.
-Sometimes marked shared-lanes are provided as an interim strategy to enhance awareness of bicyclists' presence on the road where physical separation is desired but not currently feasible.
-Shared-lanes should not be used roadways with speed limits of 40 mph or greater (OMUTCD 9E.09.03).
+Shared lanes are the most common bicycle accommodations since bicycles may operate on all roadways except where prohibited by ORC Section 4511.051.
+Shared lanes may be identified with signage and markings or be left unmarked.
+Sometimes marked shared lanes are provided as an interim strategy to enhance awareness of bicyclists' presence on the road where physical separation is desired but not currently feasible.

+Shared lanes should not be used roadways with speeds [limits of 40 mph or greater](#) ~~over 35 mph~~ (OMUTCD [9C9E.0709.0203](#)).

-The designs and dimensions for shared-lanes differ by location, but attention to the following design features can make shared-lanes more comfortable for bicyclists.
+The designs and dimensions for shared lanes differ by location, but attention to the following design features can make shared lanes more comfortable for bicyclists.